- Extradition Institute

 - Non Extradition Countries FAQ

-Extradition is a form of international cooperation between states in the field of combating crime, involving the arrest and handover of individuals by one state to another upon request, who are suspected or convicted of committing a crime.
+An extradition treaty means a form of international cooperation between states in the field of combating crime, involving the arrest and handover of individuals by one state to another upon request of one country, who are suspected or convicted by a foreign country of committing a crime.
 Typically, such a process is carried out under the terms of a treaty between the states.
-This can be either a specific treaty or, however,.
+This legally binding, formal treaty can be either a specific extradition treaty or a non-specific extradition treaty.

 Extradition Institute